China's Ancient Cities and Celebrated Mountains

-Oriental Pearl TV Tower has a revolving restaurant on the top; if you are interested in booking a table for dinner, ask your travel advisor.
+The Oriental Pearl TV Tower has a revolving restaurant at the top.
+If you are interested in booking a table for dinner, ask your travel advisor.

-If your flight leaves a little later and you would like to fit in some shopping in this “Paris of the Orient”, tell your guide and we can organize your transport to the airport for a suitable time.
+If your flight leaves late in the afternoon and you would like to fit in some shopping in this “Paris of the Orient”, tell your guide and we can organize your transportation to the airport for a suitable time.
 The guide will accompany and assist you as far as the security check, and then wave goodbye.